 If There Were Ever a Good Reason to Get Arrested …

 As part of our long campaign against Texas A&M University’s canine muscular dystrophy laboratory (which is now closed), we held a demonstration at a Board of Regents meeting on Halloween 2019 with actor James Cromwell (PETA’s 2022 Person of the Year).
 About halfway through our protest, James felt so moved by the dogs’ plight that he was compelled to speak out and disrupt the meeting—marching through the room holding up his sign.
 He was arrested on the spot and ushered out of the room in handcuffs.
 Just in the nick of time, our photographer snapped a great photo of James’ arrest, which circulated widely in the media.
 The police were less than thrilled about the incident and held James and a fellow protester in jail for nearly five hours.
 Given the late hour of the day, no one was available to pay the bail, so it was up to me to secure the release of James and the other protester.
-PETA does a lot of work with public figures, but it’s not every day that you get to bail a celebrity out of jail with your personal credit card!

 The next time you see a PETA demo in the news, you’ll be able to appreciate better the hard work that went into pulling it off.
 We certainly appreciate our campaigns team!Join PETA’s Action Team and Our Epic Demos in Your Community